 What Is Spitting Up?

-Spitting up is sometimes called a “wet burp.”
+Spitting up is sometimes called a "wet burp."
 It usually happens during or right after feeding.
-Only a small amount of liquid comes up.
-If your baby spits up, gently wipe the baby’s face and lips clean.
+Often, only a small amount of liquid comes up.
+Many parents worry that a baby is spitting up most of the feeding, but usually it only looks that way, especially if your baby is having wet diapers and growing well.
+If your baby spits up, gently wipe the baby's face and lips clean.
 There is no need to call the doctor.

 What Is Vomiting?

 Vomiting is more serious than spitting up.
-It’s more forceful, and a larger amount of liquid or food comes up from the stomach.
-It’s also persistent (happens more than once).
+It's more forceful, and a larger amount of liquid or food comes up from the stomach.
+It may occur with other symptoms, such as fever or diarrhea.
 Vomiting can happen during or after a feeding.
-It can also happen when the baby isn’t eating.
+It can also happen when the baby isn't eating.
 Vomiting can be a sign that the baby is sick (see the box below).